Samarasinghe-MRR/Samarasinghe-MRR/README.md

 ## About Me

-- 🔭 I’m currently working on [Project Name](project link)
+- 🔭 I’m currently working on Welfare module for an University Management System.
-- 🌱 I’m currently learning [Learning Topic]
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on [Project Type]
 - 🤔 I’m looking for help with [Project or Skill]
 - 💬 Ask me about [Your Expertise]